-In order to account for uncertainties inherent in computing CTI with different CTI al-15 gorithms, we generated a global CTI map based on the three DEM products, instead of relying on existing CTI products.
-Since studies show that multiple flow direction algorithms for calculating CTI give better accuracy compared with single-flow algorithms in flat areas (Kopecký and Čížková, 2010; Pan et al., 2004), thus we selected an algorithm from R library "topmodel" (Buytaert, 2011), which applies the multiple flow routing 20 algorithm of Quinn et al. (1995) to calculate the global CTI maps.
-The DEMs from HY-

-DRO1k and HydroSHEDS had been previously processed for hydrological-correction, meaning that the DEMs were processed to remove elevation depressions that would cause local hydrologic "sinks".
-To include a comparison of (hydrologically) corrected and uncorrected DEMs in our analyses as some studies have been done previously (Stocker et al., 2014), we retained the GMTED DEM without hydrologically correction.
+To avoid mismatch of CTI value inherent in computing CTI with different CTI algorithms, we generated three global CTI maps based on the three DEM products instead of relying on existing CTI products (e.g., HYDRO1k CTI, HydroSHEDS CTI product from the Centre for Ecology and Hydrology) (Marthews et al., 2015).
+Since studies show that multiple flow direction algorithms for calculating CTI give better accuracy compared to single-flow algorithms in flat areas (Kopecký and Čížková, 2010; Pan et al., 2004), thus we selected an algorithm from R library "topmodel" (Buytaert, 2011), which applies the multiple flow routing algorithm of Quinn et al. (1995) to calculate the global CTI maps.
+The DEMs from HYDRO1k and HydroSHEDS had been previously processed for hydrological correction, meaning that the DEMs were processed to remove elevation depressions that would cause local hydrologic "sinks".
+To include a comparison of (hydrologically) corrected and uncorrected DEMs in our analyses as some studies have been done previously (Stocker et al., 2014), the GMTED DEM was applied without hydrological correction.